A-Sobieska/Edinburgh_UG_iGEM_2019/README.md

 # Edinburgh_UG_iGEM_2019
 Scripts used for simulations in Edinburgh University Undergraduate iGEM team 2019.

-Python scripts were run in Spyder IDE.
+The Python script for E. coli was run in Spyder IDE.